Jeremy-Day-Lab/Science_Advances_2020/README.md

 	*SKF-38393 (1µM, 1hr)
 	*Potassium chloride (25mM, 1hr)

-Datasets in this manuscript were generated using 10X Genomics Chromium Single Cell 3’ library construction kit to generate barcoded libraries for Illumina sequencing.
+Datasets in this manuscript used the 10X Genomics Chromium Single Cell 3’ library construction kit to generate barcoded libraries for Illumina sequencing.
 For each dataset, we provide R Markdown and Word documents containing analysis parameters and code, as well as Python notebooks for generation of enhanced experimental signal (EES) values from the MELD package (Krishnaswamy Lab).

 ## **Citation**